 - 9. Students enrolled in high school health/physical education classes will receive a minimum of 225 minutes of instruction per week. - 10.
 Middle school students will receive a minimum of 210 minutes per week of health/physical education instruction. - 11.
 Elementary school students will receive a minimum of 60 minutes per week of physical education instruction, in addition to daily recess and active classroom learning. - 12.
-PE teachers will use instructional practices that provide for maximum participation for every student in all physical activities. - 11.
-To assess the progress made toward realizing the goals of Policy JHCF, the Wellness Team, as outlined in Policy JHCF, will assist every ACPS school to form a Wellness Committee to evaluate the school's implementation of these guidelines. - 14.
+PE teachers will use instructional practices that provide for maximum participation for every student in all physical activities. - 1311.
+To assess the progress made toward realizing the goals of Policy JHCF, the Wellness Team, as outlined in Policy JHCF, will assist exercise ACPS school will to form a Wellness Committee for the purpose ofto evaluate ting the school's Wellness Planimplementation of these guidelines.
+All schools are encouraged to apply annually for the VA Governor's Nutrition and Physical Activity Award. - 14.
 All physical education facilities, both indoors and outside the school building, are to be safe, clean, and accessible for students.
 All middle school and high school facilities will include a safe and appropriate area for walking and jogging activities. - 15.
 The school division encourages a limitation of weight in student backpacks.
 (Note: the State recommends that backpacks not exceed 15% of a student's body weight.)
 The use of assigned student textbooks to be left at home and the use of class sets of textbooks for in-school use are strongly recommended.
 The school nurse will provide to all students information regarding the correct size, weight, method of loading, and carrying a backpack. - 12.
-Physical activity-related clubs are to be encouraged through various partners, including PTAs. - 13.
+Physical activity-related clubs are to be encouraged. - 13.
 "Lifetime activity" is to be encouraged for the entire school community.
 Schools provide information to families to help them incorporate physical activity into their children's lives.
 See attachment E. - 14.
 The school community promotes education and encourages walking and biking to school and to work, with City of Alexandria staff to develop safe routes to school. - 15.
 All physical education facilities, both indoors and outside the school building, are to be safe, clean, and accessible for students.
 All middle school and high school facilities will include a safe and appropriate area for walking and jogging activities. - 16.
 Secondary school health and physical education teachers will receive regular substance abuse training. - 17.
 From kindergarten through grade 12, students will receive consistent substance abuse prevention programing.